 To qualify for PDs, the training must involve meaningful interaction with the instructor and cover a BA topic included in the BABOK® Guide.
 To qualify for PDs, the course does NOT need to be an exam prep course.
 Courses offered by an Endorsed Education Provider™ (EEP™) of IIBA have already been evaluated by IIBA and the education provider may advertise the PD hours for which the class qualifies.
 Should you take a class from a non-EEP, you can list the class on the certification application and IIBA will determine if it qualifies for the PD hours that you are requesting.
 (As long as the class meets the requirements specified by IIBA in the certification handbook, this should not be an issue.)

-Bridging the Gap is an Endorsed Education Provider of IIBA and The Business Analyst Blueprint® certification program, where you can also earn your Applied Certification in Business Analysis (ACBA), qualifies for 60 PDs, or more than what you need to apply for any IIBA certification.
+Bridging the Gap is an Endorsed Education Provider of IIBA and The Business Analyst Blueprint® training n program, qualifies for 36 PDs, or what you need to apply for any IIBA certification.

 Continuing Development Units (CDUs)